bcgov/ssdtools/README.md

 status](https://www.r-pkg.org/badges/version/ssdtools)](https://cran.r-project.org/package=ssdtools)

 `ssdtools` is an R package to plot and fit Species Sensitivity Distributions (SSD).
-It uses Maximum Likelihood and Information-Theoretic based model averaging.
+Species sensitivity distributions are cumulative probability distributions which are fitted to toxicity concentrations for multiple species.
+The ssdtools package uses Maximum Likelihood to fit log-normal, log-logistic, gompertz, lgumbel, gamma or weibull distributions.
+Multiple distributions can be averaged using Information Criteria.
+Confidence intervals are produced by bootstrapping.

 ## Installation